athensresearch/athens/README.md

 is pretty much only as useful as the packages it stores.
 You can work around that by declaring dependencies as `file:///` URLs if you want, but that defeats much of the purpose of this project.

-When vgoprox has better storage drivers (at least persistent ones!), it'll be easier to load it up with modules (i.e. by running a background job to crawl your `GOPATH`).
+When athens has better storage drivers (at least persistent ones!), it'll be easier to load it up with modules (i.e. by running a background job to crawl your `GOPATH`).
 At that point, it'll be more practical to successfully run `vgo get` inside a less-trivial project.